Canada-Korea Free Trade Agreement (CKFTA)

 The Government of Canada is focused on creating jobs and opportunities for Canadians in every region of the country.

 Our long-term prosperity depends on our ability to take advantage of economic opportunities in emerging markets.
 The most recent Speech from the Throne committed to expanding trade in Asia to benefit Canadian workers, businesses and industries across the country.
 The Canada-Korea Free Trade Agreement (CKFTA) delivers on that commitment.

-This landmark achievement constitutes Canada’s first FTA in the Asia-Pacific region and provides new access for Canadian businesses and workers to South Korea, the world’s 15th-largest economy and fourth-largest economy in Asia, with an annual GDP of $1.3 trillion and a population of 50 million people.
-The Canada-Korea Free Trade Agreement will create thousands of jobs for Canadians by increasing Canadian exports to South Korea by 32 percent and boosting Canada’s economy by $1.7 billion.
-It levels the playing field for Canadian businesses competing with South Korea’s other trading partners, including the United States, the European Union, and Australia, who already have FTAs in place with Korea.
+This landmark achievement constitutes Canada’s first FTA in the Asia-Pacific region and provides new access for Canadian businesses and workers to Korea, the world’s 11th-largest economy and fourth-largest economy in Asia, with an annual GDP of $1.8 trillion and a population of 50 million people.
+The Canada-Korea Free Trade Agreement will create thousands of jobs for Canadians by increasing Canadian exports to Korea by 32 percent and boosting Canada’s economy by $1.7 billion.
+It levels the playing field for Canadian businesses competing with Korea’s other trading partners, including the United States, the European Union, and Australia, who already have FTAs in place with Korea.
 Since the agreement entered into force on January 1, 2015, 85% of Canada’s exports benefit from duty free market access into Korea, and as of January 1, 2017, 93% of Canada’s exports are eligible for duty free access.
 Upon full implementation of the CKFTA on January 1, 2032, Korean tariffs will be eliminated on 99.75% of Canada’s current exports.
 The Agreement benefits workers in every region of the country by increasing sales and exports and gives consumers more choice and lowers prices.

-While South Korea is a major economic player in its own right and a key market for Canada, it also serves as a gateway for Canadian businesses and workers to the dynamic Asia-Pacific region as a whole.
-As a result, Canadian companies can take greater advantage of South Korea as a strategic base for expanding their presence in regional and global value chains.
+While Korea is a major economic player in its own right and a key market for Canada, it also serves as a gateway for Canadian businesses and workers to the dynamic Asia-Pacific region as a whole.
+As a result, Canadian companies can take greater advantage of Korea as a strategic base for expanding their presence in regional and global value chains.

 Being well-positioned in this region is critical to Canada’s own long-term economic prosperity.